 The biggest monastery is the Great Meteoron monastery.
 If you only have time for one monastery, make it this one, and allow a couple of hours to enjoy the monastery and the views.
 Take into account that there are a lot of stairs to get up there!

 If you are interested in Orthodox art, definitely visit Varlaam monastery and Roussanou convent, where you will see some superb frescoes.

 For people who are not sure if they can manage the stairs, the most easily accessible monastery is St Stephen’s nunnery, with beautiful views over Thessaly.
-If you are feeling energetic though, climb all the way up to Holy Trinity / Agia Triada monastery, which is less visited and, in our experience, more quiet.
+If you are feeling energetic though, climb all the way up to Holy Trinity / Agia Triada monastery, which is less visited and, in my experience, more quiet.

 Finally, closer to Kalambaka, you will find Saint Nicholas Anapafsas monastery.
 This is a very narrow monastery, as it was built on a rather small rock surface.
 As a result, it’s split on several floors.

 While the monasteries themselves are fascinating, take some time to admire the incredible landscapes and views.
 On a quiet day, when few other tourists are around, you will understand what made the monks want to live here!

 Each one of the six monasteries is closed on one day a week in summer, and one or more in winter.
 Also, opening hours vary between the monasteries, and they are shorter in winter.
 Before you visit, make sure you check out the updated information, especially if you are interested in visiting a specific monastery.

 Please make sure you dress respectfully, and cover your knees and shoulders.
 Men should wear over-the-knee trousers, otherwise they will be refused entry.
 As for women, long skirts and shawls are available to borrow from each of the monasteries.